lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-07-02-Finish_your_degree.md

 in all aspects of computer technology and applications.
 A computer science student at a good research university is immersed in this dynamic environment.
+With a few notable exceptions, this cannot be said of the private sector, which quite reasonably is fixated on the short term bottom line.

 ### The emergence of computer science degrees